analogsenses/source/source/_posts/2015-07-07-learning-to-work-with-models-in-photography.markdown

 As with everything in life, ultimately the key to doing it well is doing it often.
 Try getting the same shots with different models to get a better sense of what stays the same and what needs changing.
 Each person is unique and working with lots of different people is by far the best way to improve your skills.

-In any case, the best possible way to go about this is to keep things small at the beginning, and try new things as your confidence level rises.
+In any case, it’s always better to keep things small at the beginning, and try new things as your confidence level rises.
 Don’t put too much pressure on yourself, try to enjoy the process and you’ll get the hang of it soon enough.

 Just be prepared, because that’s when the real fun begins.